 I am sure in due course of time, smaller players who are unable to scale up profitably will merge or get bought out.
 So the number of players in the space will keep going up and down.

-But all said and done, for existing mutual fund investors, what should they do when new fund houses (AMCs) starting launching their schemes in different mutual fund categories?
+But all said and done, for existing mutual fund investors, what should they do when new fund houses (AMCs) starting launching their schemes in form of New Fund Offers (NFO)s in different mutual fund categories?

 Should you rush to invest in new schemes of new AMCs?